poke1024/origami/README.md

 All command line tools will give you help information on their arguments when called as above.

 The given data path should contain processed pages as images.
 Generated data is put into the same path.
 Images may be structured into any hierarchy of sub folders.

+Make sure you take a look at the scripts under `quickstart` for an example of a complete pipeline.

 # Batches